 Bachelor's Degree in Computer Science or similar discipline and a total 5 years of experience; or an equivalent combination of education and experience.

-Three years as a system administrator or system engineer in a customer facing environment supporting data clusters, managing the replacement of hardware, and ensuring its continued availability to the user community.
+Three years as a Linux (or similar type of operating system) system administrator or system engineer in a customer facing environment supporting data clusters, managing the replacement of hardware, and ensuring its continued availability to the user community.
 This can include assisting in the deployment of new nodes and internal switches into production, resolving ticket incidents and working with vendors on hardware warranty replacements.

-Hands on experience in a Linux/UNIX or knowledge of or significant exposure to Red Hat Enterprise Linux or a Linux variant, especially in a Linux shell or command line environment.
+Hands-on experience in Red Hat Enterprise Linux or another Linux variant in a shell or command line environment.

 Minimum of 3 years of experience in a UNIX or Linux environment with Networking, IT infrastructure environment or cluster management experience in a distributed computing environment.

-Hands on experience with developing tools using various programming languages such as C, C++, Perl, Java, and Python or a scripting language with knowledge of standard software development practices.
+Hands-on experience with developing tools using various programming languages such as C, C++, Perl, Java, and Python or a scripting language with knowledge of standard software development practices.
+Feel free to share your GitHub repository for us to look at.

 Networking: experience with network theory such as TCP/IP, UDP, ICMP (networking protocols in general), MAC addresses, IP packets, DNS, OSI layers, and load balancing.

-Past experience with Incident Management and a good understanding of IT service management.
+Past experience with Incident Management and a proficient understanding of IT service management.

 Exposure to Oracle or other high end Storage Infrastructure.